In case you don’t know us well, here are a few Q&As to help you get to know us a little better.

 We have bucket list items that we are trying to check off.
-We also plan travels around the weather or to visit with friends, family and other RVers.
-Exactly how we plan our route is based on the drive being suitable for our big rig.
-We try to plan stops in places with stuff to do and visit.
-This can include nature activities, restaurants, breweries, wineries and in general new things to explore and learn.
+We also plan travels around the weather or to visit with friends, family, and other RVers.
+Exactly how we plan our route is based on the drive being suitable for our big rig (ie. we don’t travel more than 200 miles in a typical day).
+We try to plan stops in places with nature activities, history, restaurants, breweries, wineries and in general new things to explore and learn.
 Many times we have stayed in small towns and are surprised at how much there is to explore.

-I do all our planning using google, apps about parks and locations, TripAdvisor and more.
+Heather does all our planning using google, RV specific apps about parks and locations, TripAdvisor and more.
 It’s no easy task.
-While it can be fun at times, it is also time consuming.
+While it can be fun at times, it is also time-consuming.

 What is the one thing you cannot live without?

 Each other and our 2 dogs.
 Honestly, this lifestyle has made us realize more than ever how important we are to each other’s lives.
 We can make it through anything as a family.